Drake Primary School and Little Pirates Child Care

 All learning is supported by a class text read to the children by an adult.
 Children listen to and experience texts beyond those they can read themselves and through these we facilitate discussions based on strategies used for good comprehension.
 When reading, staff use actions and rhyme to engage and excite children.
 Through modelled speech and supportive sentence stems, we teach the children to use varied vocabulary and full sentences to communicate their views and opinions, and to respectfully discuss these with others.
 We use stories and poetry daily, including traditional tales and tales from a range of cultures.
 At Drake, we actively and enthusiastically promote singing and performance opportunities, celebration of diversity and an appreciation of the children and their local area – Thetford.

-In our commitment to widening experiences and extending the boundaries of learning, we have specialist support from 4Ward for PE including the teaching of classes, clubs and CPD opportunities for new teachers.
-Our introduction of a pupil based sports coaching team aims to promote sport and games for children in Key Stage 1 at lunch times, so that they can develop physical skills as well as other interpersonal skills such as teamwork, co-operation and listening to and following instructions.
+In our commitment to widening experiences and extending the boundaries of learning.
+Physical wellbeing is of a high importance and children engage in a daily run as well as their PE lessons.
+A Year 6 pupil group supports the children in Reception and KS1 at lunch times promoting the development of physical skills as well as other interpersonal skills such as teamwork, co-operation and listening to and following instructions.
 All year groups, from reception to Year 6, have a term of swimming lessons at the local swimming pool.
 With our strong play ethos and value for outdoor learning, all year groups have forest school sessions throughout the year, in all weathers.
-In September, this begins with a weekly session for all Reception and Year 1 pupis.
-We have dedicated leaders for art and music and have a musician in residence to teach music lessons and instrument tuition for whole classes or individual children including a wide range of instruments which increases as the children get older.
+Outdoor learning opportunities across the curriculum are maximised by class teachers in addition to this.
+We have a dedicated leader for art and music and have musicians in residence to teach music lessons and instrument tuition for individual children including a range of instruments which increases as the children get older.
 Trips and visitors to school are embedded within our curriculum as we strive to provide enriched opportunities for the children.

 Our view that no child is left behind is evident through lesson planning, support, intervention and scaffolding for our children, particularly those with Special Educational Needs and Disabilities and children with English as an additional language.
 The full time support for teachers from the school's pastoral team enables all children’s needs to be a high priority and adaptations to the curriculum are made as required.
 The SRB within the school allows for children with autism who find the mainstream classroom challenging, to access specialist provision and support in collaboration with the class teacher, aspiring for the children to be in the class up to 70% of their time with access to the national curriculum.